FrancescJR/another-example-challenge/README.md

 Command buses only make sense when you decorate them with exception listeners or other features that affect all the handlers.

+There is a basic validation of the request.
+Another possible upgrade would be to add this validation in a decoration of the command bus.
+Right now it's just faster this way.

 There are the implementation of the repositories using the Guzzle APIclient

 ### CI/CD